rahul2512/MSK_ML_codes/README.md

 # MSK_ML_codes
 # This file contains the code description used in the article: "Machine Learning for Musculoskeletal Modeling of Upper Extremity"
+# The codes are developed in python3 using standard python modules and keras for ML.

+# The code here contains:
+#a) Pipeline to run ML methods such NN, LM which can be easily extended for other methods.
+#b) We have used this pipeline to run cross-validation on cluster.
+Therefore, to run on laptop may require slight tweak in the code.
-# The cross-validation runs for this work are done on clusters and therefore, the code may require some changes to run on laptop.
-Final model training runs can be easily done on normal laptop.
+#c) Final training and testing can be easily done on any laptop/computer.
+#d) Code for analysis and plotting is also provided.

 # Test data for reproducing the results are provided here.
 The full training can be obtained on request to vikranth.harthikotenagaraja@eng.ox.ac.uk

-# The codes are developed on python3 using standard python modules and keras for ML.
-#